-The straw mulch wasn’t thick enough everywhere, some potatoes turned green.
-For the most part though it worked great.
+The straw mulch wasn’t thick enough everywhere, and some potatoes turned green.
+For the most part, though it worked great.
 It is important to put a thick layer on them.

 The straw made a bit of a mess in the garden.
-We would not mind it if it was our garden, but since we are growing potatoes at a farm garden it did take some clean up.
+We would not mind it if it was our garden, but since we are growing potatoes in a farm garden it did take some cleaning up.
 Other than that it was a successful experiment and we might just do it again.